kemanedonfack/aws-scale-wordpress/README.md

 ### Step 3: Modifying efs.tf

-In this step, we make several modifications to the efs.tf file to ensure compatibility with the latest version of WordPress and integrate it with the Auto Scaling Group (ASG) setup.
+In this step, we make several modifications to the `efs.tf` file.

 Firstly, we update the installation script to use the latest version of WordPress.
-This update is necessary because the WP Offload S3 Lite plugin, which we will be using, requires the latest version of WordPress.
-Here is the modified installation script:
+This update is necessary because the **WP Offload Media Lite for Amazon S3** plugin, which we will be using, requires the latest version of WordPress.
+Here is the modified installation script

 ```terraform
 resource "null_resource" "install_script" {